 Today, we break down the differences between the two types of intermediaries and discuss how investors can choose which type(s) they should invest through.

-For example, the following figure provides a brief overview of some differences between the top four funding portals and broker-dealers as of August 2019:
+The following figure provides a brief overview of the differences between the top four funding portals as of August 2019: